How to Remove Duplicates in iPhoto: 2 Methods that Work

 4. Click Get Started and wait for Photos to finish preparing the library.

 5. Open Finder and go to the Pictures folder.
-There you will find a new Photos library, and the content in your iPhoto library has been migrated to it.
-Note: From now on, please consider this new library your iPhoto library.
+There you will find a new Photos library, and the content in your iPhoto library has been migrated to this new library.
+From now on, consider this new library your iPhoto library.

 6. Download and install Cisdem Duplicate Finder.
 Open it.